mohanraj-nagasamy/rspec-test/README.md

-# Rspec with guard without rails dependency
+# Rspec with guard without rails

 > ## one liner about rspec and guard
-> Rspec - RSpec is testing tool for the Ruby programming language.
+> **Rspec** - RSpec is testing tool for the Ruby programming language.
 It is designed to make Test-Driven Development a productive and enjoyable experience. <br/>
 > More @ http://rspec.info/

-> Guard - Guard is a command line tool to easily handle events on file system modifications.
-So you don't have to run the test every time you change the files.
+> **Guard** - Guard is a command line tool to easily handle events on file system modifications.
+So you don't have to run the test each and every time when you change the files.
 Guard keeps you focus on the tests and text editor or IDE. <br/>
 > More @ https://github.com/guard/guard/blob/master/README.md

 ## Table of Contents